Original Research ARTICLE

 - 2Department of Pediatrics, Sørlandet Hospital HF, Arendal, Norway

 - 3Department of Radiology, Sørlandet Hospital HF, Arendal, Norway

 - 4Department of Clinical Science, University of Bergen, Bergen, Norway

 - 5The Memory Clinic Geriatric Unit, Department of Medicine, Sørlandet Hospital, Arendal, Norway

-- 7Department of Medicine, John A. Burns School of Medicine, The Queen's Medical Center, Honolulu, HI, United States
+- 8Department of Medicine, John A. Burns School of Medicine, University of Hawaii at Manoa, Honolulu, HI, United States

 - 9Department of Medicine, Diakonhjemmet Hospital, Oslo, Norway

 - 10Department of Research, Sørlandet Hospital, Arendal, Norway

 - 11Department of Radiology and Nuclear Medicine, Oslo University Hospital, Oslo, Norway

 - 12Institute of Clinical Medicine, University of Oslo, Oslo, Norway